epierard/epierard.github.io/index.markdown

 <br />
 <br />

-# Welcome!
+# Welcome to my page

-Here I post my essays and research on systems transitions and climate change.
-Take a look in  [projects](/projects/).
+Here I will start posting essays and my research publications on systems transitions and climate change.

 Feel free to contact me via email or social media.